Day Nine: Lo Que La Restauración Hace Posible

 Photo Credit: Amy Tucker, 2026

-Today I did not have to force anything.
+Today arrived without force.
 No tuve que forzar nada.

-I did not wake up already calculating whether I had enough in the tank to make it through.
-Did not have to override my body with caffeine or stubbornness.
-Did not spend the day carefully rationing attention, like it might run out before sunset.
+I woke without the usual calculation of whether I had enough in the tank to make it through.
+No caffeine required, no stubbornness invoked to override my body.
+No careful rationing of attention, like it might run out before sunset.

 Three hours

 This morning I wrote for three hours.
 Tres horas.
-The kind of writing where you look up and realize time passed, and you were not watching it pass, were not counting down until you could stop, were not forcing each sentence into existence through sheer will.
+The kind of writing where you look up and realise time passed, and you were simply in it, beyond the counting, beyond the forcing of each sentence into existence through sheer will.

 I wrote about what happened last night.
 About sleep architecture and nervous system states, and why my body finally trusted enough to sleep through.
 I wove together material from Walker (2017) on sleep cycles and Porges (2011) on the polyvagal system, along with what actually happened in my own body between 11 PM and 6 AM.
 Complex theoretical frameworks are talking to each other through my experience.
 All of it makes sense.
 All of it flowing.